ozcanturkmen/ontocsv/README.md

-# ontocsv
+# OntoCSV
-A java library that can be used to populate OWL ontology classes with instances provided via a CSV file
+OntoCSV is a Java library that can be used to populate OWL ontology classes with instances provided via a CSV file.
+For more information see [Wiki](../wiki)